-.06 Section 62(c) provides that an arrangement is not treated as a reimbursement or other expense allowance arrangement for purposes of § 62(a)(2)(A) if it--
+.06.
+Section 62(c) provides that an arrangement is not treated as a reimbursement or other expense allowance arrangement for purposes of § 62(a)(2)(A) if it-

-- (1) Does not require the employee to substantiate the expenses covered under the arrangement to the payor, or - (2) Allows the employee to retain any amount in excess of the substantiated expenses covered under the arrangement.
+(1) Does not require the employee to substantiate the expenses covered under the arrangement to the payor, or

+(2) Allows the employee to retain any amount in excess of the substantiated expenses covered under the arrangement.

-.07 Section 62(c) further provides, however, that substantiation is not required for the expense to the extent provided in regulations under § 274(d).
+.07.
+Section 62(c) further provides, however, that substantiation is not required for the expense to the extent provided in regulations under § 274(d).

-.08 Under § 1.62-2(c), a reimbursement or other expense allowance arrangement satisfies the requirements of § 62(c) if it meets the requirements of business connection, substantiation, and returning amounts in excess of expenses.
+.08.
+Under § 1.62-2(c), a reimbursement or other expense allowance arrangement satisfies the requirements of § 62(c) if it meets the requirements of business connection, substantiation, and returning amounts in excess of expenses.
 If an arrangement meets these requirements, all amounts paid under the arrangement are treated as paid under an accountable plan and are excluded from income and wages.
-If an arrangement does not meet one or more of these requirements, all amounts paid under the arrangement are treated as paid under a nonaccountable plan and are included in the employee's gross income, must be reported as wages or compensation on the employee's Form W-2, and are subject to the withholding and payment of employment taxes.
+If an arrangement does not meet one or more of these requirements, all amounts paid under the arrangement are treated as paid under a nonaccountable plan and are included in the employee's gross income, must be reported as wages or compensation on the employee's Form W-2, and are subject to the withholding and payment of employment taxes (Federal Insurance Contributions Act, Federal Unemployment Tax Act, Railroad Retirement Tax Act, Railroad Unemployment Repayment Tax, and income tax).

-.09 Section 1.62-2(e)(2) provides that the amount of a business expense substantiated under § 1.274-5(g) is treated as substantiated for purposes of § 1.62-2.
+.09.
+Section 1.62-2(e)(2) provides that the amount of a business expense substantiated under § 1.274-5(g) is treated as substantiated for purposes of § 1.62-2.

-.10 Under § 1.62-2(f)(2), the Commissioner may prescribe rules for treating an arrangement providing mileage allowances as satisfying the requirement of returning amounts in excess of expenses if the arrangement requires the employee to return amounts that relate to unsubstantiated travel miles, even if the employee is not required to return the portion of the allowance for substantiated travel miles that exceeds the deemed substantiated amount for those miles.
+.10.
+Under § 1.62-2(f)(2), the Commissioner may prescribe rules for treating an arrangement providing mileage allowances as satisfying the requirement of returning amounts in excess of expenses if the arrangement requires the employee to return amounts that relate to unsubstantiated travel miles, even if the employee is not required to return the portion of the allowance for substantiated travel miles that exceeds the deemed substantiated amount for those miles.
 The allowance must be reasonably calculated not to exceed the amount of the employee's expenses and the employee must be required to return within a reasonable period (as defined in § 1.62-2(g)) any portion of the allowance that relates to unsubstantiated travel miles.
-Under § 1.62-2(h)(2)(i)(B), the portion of an allowance that relates to substantiated travel miles but exceeds the substantiated amount for those miles, and that the employee is not required to return, is subject to withholding and payment of employment taxes.
+Under § 1.62-2(h)(2)(i)(B), the portion of the allowance that relates to substantiated travel days, that exceeds the substantiated amount for those days, and that the employee is not required to return is subject to withholding and payment of employment taxes.
 See §§ 31.3121(a)-3, 31.3231(e)-1(a)(5), 31.3306(b)-2, and 31.3401(a)-4 of the Employment Tax Regulations.